technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     > - Other customergroups pay after 10 days

 6. Keep this report open in Power BI desktop for future exercises.

+7. If you haven't completed the deployment of the AML model, return to [Exercise 5 - Task 4: Deploy the best model as a web service](#task-4-deploy-the-best-model-as-a-web-service).

 ## Exercise 8: Integrate Azure Machine Learning and Power BI